ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart/quickstart.rst

     cd ufs-mrweather-app/cime/scripts
     ./query_config --help

-See the `supported component sets <https://ufs-mrapp.readthedocs.io/en/latest/quickstart/configurations.html#supported-component-sets>`_, `supported model resolutions <https://ufs-mrapp.readthedocs.io/en/latest/quickstart/configurations.html#supported-grids>`_ and `supported machines <https://ufs-mrapp.readthedocs.io/en/latest/quickstart/configurations.html#supported-platforms-and-compilers>`_ for a complete list of UFS Medium-Range Weather Application supported component sets, grids and computational platforms.
+See the :ref:`platforms` , :ref:`supported-compsets`, and
+:ref:`supported-grids` for currently pre-configured platforms, model configurations and resolutions of the  UFS Medium-Range Weather Application.

 .. note::

-   Variables presented as ``$VAR`` in this guide typically refer to variables in XML files in a case.
+   Variables presented as ``$VAR`` in this guide typically refer to variables in XML files that are created in your case directory.
 From within a case directory, you can determine the value of such a variable with ``./xmlquery VAR``.
 In some instances, ``$VAR`` refers to a shell variable or some other variable; we try to make these exceptions clear.